NixOS/rfcs/rfcs/0166-nix-formatting.md

 ## Initial standard Nix format

+- The formatter should be as "pure" as possible, i.e. different input formats of the "same" code (same AST with comments) should result in the same output format.
+  - The formatter may take the input formatting into account in some cases in order to preserve multi-line syntax elements (which would otherwise have been contracted by the rules).
 - Line breaks may be added or removed, but empty lines must not be created.
 Single empty lines must be preserved, and consecutive empty lines must be collapsed into a single empty line.
   This allows the formatter to expand or compact multi-line expressions, while still allowing grouping of code.